ng-girls/todo-list-tutorial-french/service.md

 ng g s todoList
 ```

-This command will generate the service and put it under src/app/todo-list.service.ts
+This command will generate the service and put it under `src/app/todo-list.service.ts`.

 ## Make the service a provider

-To start using the service, we first need to _provide_ it in an ngModule.
+To start using the service, we first need to *provide* it in an ngModule.
 Start by adding this code in `/src/app/app.module.ts`:

 ```typescript
 import { TodoListService } from './todo-list.service';